srivastava-tashi/indian-sign-language-word-recognition-opencv-mediapipe-lstm/README.md

 ## How to Run the Project
 ### Steps
 Follow these steps to set up and launch the application locally on your pc.
-1. Download the dependencies (install requirements.txt file)
+1. Download the following files:
+   a) dependencies (install requirements.txt file)
-2. Download the trained keras model and python script (isl_recognition_model.keras, streamlit_app.py)
+   b) trained keras model (isl_recognition_model.keras)
+   c) mediapipe_taskfiles (hand, face, and pose task files)
+   d) python script (streamlit_app.py)
-3. Run the streamlit application in the terminal of the folder where these files are saved (command: streamlit run streamlit_app.py)
+2. Run the streamlit application in the terminal of the folder where these files are saved (command: streamlit run streamlit_app.py)

 ## Future work